terryaney/Extensibility.VS.Code.Intellisense.KatApp/README.md

 ## Future Ideas

+1. Snippets for v-ka-* that inject div with attribute and default settings to start
 1. Template Detection - When assigning a template, get a list of known templates and allow for choosing from known list.
 1. Single vs Array of Objects - When inside properties that can be array (use ts.isArrayLiteralExpression(propertyInitializer)) or single 'known object', propmt the correct intellisense (i.e. v-ka-input-group.helps - should be able to prompt for help object properties correctly)
 1. `v-ka-*` Model property hover - When hovering over a known property of the model, have intellisense popup.